Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 - Ball State and its opponents have gone over the current 55.5-point total in three of five games (60%) this season.

-- Eastern Michigan's games have gone over 55.5 points in two opportunities this season.
+- Eastern Michigan and its opponents have combined to score more than 55.5 points in two games this season.

-- Saturday's over/under is 2.7 points higher than the combined 52.8 PPG average of the two teams.
+- The combined points per game average of the two teams, 52.8, is 2.7 points fewer than Saturday's over/under.

 - The 50.8 combined points per game that these two squads have allowed this season are 4.7 fewer than the 55.5 over/under in this contest.

-- The average total in Cardinals games this season is 54.5, one point fewer than Saturday's total of 55.5 .
+- Cardinals games have an average total of 54.5 points this season, one fewer than Saturday's over/under.

-- The 55.5-point over/under for this game is 2.8 points below the 58.3 points per game average total in Eagles games this season.
+- In 2021, games involving the Eagles have averaged a total of 58.3 points, 2.8 more than the set total in this contest.

 Ball State Stats and Trends